How Efficient Runners Move Through Checkpoints

 If you often forget to eat, set a timer the moment you leave the tables.
 That one action prevents the most common late-race crash.

 Hydration is more nuanced.
 Overdrinking can be just as problematic as underdrinking.
-A practical approach is to drink steadily according to conditions, thirst, and your own sweat patterns rather than forcing large volumes.
+A practical approach is to drink steadily according to conditions, thirst, and your own sweat patterns rather than forcing large volumes at the table.

 The cognitive reset that keeps you moving

-Fuel: what is my next bite and when.
+What is my next bite and when am I taking it.

-Mind: one simple task for the next 10 minutes.
+One simple task for the next ten minutes.

 Approach.
 Execute.
 Exit.
 Reset.